ba-careerpath-7/Corporate_Bankruptcy_Prediction_Project/README.md

 Since the PR-AUC score was 0.456, it makes sense that we do not see a high or low curve.

 We have evidence that our XGBoost model performs reasonably well at predicting bankrupt companies.
 For context, the baseline precision for a model that predicts randomly is about 0.03 since about 3% of companies are bankrupt.
-A PR-AUC score of 0.456 is significantly higher than 0.03!
+A PR-AUC score of 0.456 is about 16 times higher than 0.03!
+Therefore, XGBoost predicts 16 times better than the baseline precision!

+PR-AUC score measures the trade-off between Precision (of all firms we called bankrupt, how many were ACTUALLY bankrupt?) and Recall (of all the firms that actually went bankrupt, how many did we CATCH?) across different decision thresholds.

 ### The Human Element: